mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The UPS was, by far, the most difficult component to mount in the rack.
 I don't understand how people do it.
 It's about half the size of a window air conditioner, but to install it, you need one hand holding it perfectly level and another hand screwing it in.
 I eventually decided it was a two-person job and called my wife in for reinforcements.

-But you don't want to go through all that work and find out like I did that the UPS is too loud to earn a permanent place in your rack.
+You don't want to go through all the work of mounting a heavy UPS only to discover that it's unbearably loud.
 Or it could just be a dead device, and you don't want to find that out after you mount it.

-So before you mount your UPS, remember to test it for functionality and noise before you go to the trouble of mounting it.

 ### Check UPS reviews for noise complaints

 Some UPS devices are totally silent, and some produce constant noise.
-If it's anywhere near you, take noise into consideration.
+If the UPS will be anywhere near you, take noise into consideration.

 ### Check return policies

 I'd never seen anything on Newegg before that was replacement-only, so I took it for granted that I'd be able to return my UPS if I didn't like it.
-I was surprised to find it was a replacement-only item.

-Luckily, Newegg customer service was helpful and accepted the return for a refund.
+Luckily, Newegg customer service was helpful and accepted the return for a refund, but I'll check proactively in the future.

 ### Get a PoE-enabled switch if you have any PoE components